The Henry Beaufort School strives to equip our students with the technological and skills that they need to excel in an ever evolving world.

 The computer science department aims to teach students how to adapt to constant changes in technology and prepare to succeed in an IT literate society.
 The courses in KS3 and KS4 help pupils to understand the mechanics of our world and are essential for many other areas of study, particularly within the fields of Science, Technology, Engineering and Mathematics (STEM).

-Students at The Henry Beaufort School study ICT for one lesson per week at Key Stage 3.
+Students at The Henry Beaufort School study Computer Science for one lesson per week at Key Stage 3.
 During this time they work on a series of units designed to give them the skills needed to work in todays’ IT literate society.
 In addition the units can directly support work being undertaken across the curriculum.

 E-Safety – This incorporates being safe online, network security, cyber bullying, identity theft and what to do in situations where this is found to have happened.

 Scratch, Kodu and Python – Building on knowledge gained at Key Stage 2 this unit allows pupils to develop their growing programming and coding skills through creating animations, games and quizzes.
 Pupils will be given the opportunity to design and create their own programs, along with improving coding skills.
 This will be of interest to all pupils, particularly those interested in pursuing computing at GCSE.

 Spreadsheets – Helping pupils understand how spreadsheets work, how they can help calculations and interpret data are the aims of this module.
 Pupils will create and modify spreadsheets to improve their understanding of this useful type of software.